bt3gl/building_blog/content/aws.md

 ### Queues and Asynchronous requests

-**Queues** are a common way to bring asynchrony into you system, for instance, in the cases when some tasks (e.g. writes) may take a long time.
-This helps achieving performance and availability.
+**Queues** are a common way to bring asynchrony into your system, for instance, in the cases when some tasks (e.g. writes) may take a long time.
+This helps to achieve performance and availability.

- A queue is as simple as it sounds: a task comes in, is added to the queue and then workers pick up the next task, providing abstraction of a client's request and its response.
+ A queue is as simple as it sounds: a task comes in, is added to the queue and then workers pick up the next task, providing an abstraction of a client's request and its response.

 -------